you’re the best teacher

 A place that a group of young painters dreamed would spark their creativity and imaginations.

-An environment that would nurture self-expression without limits.
+An environment that would encourage self-expression without limits.

 The last place anyone expected to find a bunch of stale, outmoded rules.